 Factors to consider before you purchase a tankless RV water heater

 Aside from the size, also consider the space that you currently have.
 Choose one that doesn’t take up much space.
-Added tip is to choose a light weight water heater that is easy to transfer.
+An added tip is to choose a lightweight water heater that is easy to transfer.

 British Thermal Unit (BTU)

-British Thermal Unit, more commonly known as BTU is someone synonymous to a unit’s horsepower as it refers to how much power do gas appliances consume.
+British Thermal Unit, more commonly known as BTU, is synonymous with a unit’s horsepower as it refers to how much power gas appliances consume.
 The higher the BTU rating, the faster it will be in heating water or reaching a high temperature.
 Most water heaters have an average of 30,000 to 50,000 BTUs per hour.

 Flow rate (GPM) and water pressure (PSI)

 Water pressure is usually indicated in product labels as PSI.
-PSI its derived from its computation which is pounds per square inch.
+PSI is derived from its computation which is pounds per square inch.
 A minimum PSI is required in order to aid the water heater ignition.
-However, compared to the PSI, what is more important is the flow rate.
+However, compared to the PSI, what is more, important is the flow rate.

-Water heater’s price usually cost around 500 to 1000 dollars.
+A water heater’s price usually costs around 500 to 1000 dollars.
 This is just an initial price and does not cover the installation expenses.
-You should strike a balance between durability, capabilities and your budget before deciding on which model to buy.
+You should strike a balance between durability, capabilities, and your budget before deciding on which model to buy.
 These are what to be expected in each price range:

 Less than 200 dollars

-Water heaters in this price range have lesser features and may have small capacity compared to its more expensive counterparts.
+Water heaters in this price range have lesser features and may have small capacities compared to their more expensive counterparts.

 200 to 500 dollars